Frequently Asked Questions

 All of our resources are free, including the shipping expenses.

 Our resources must always remain free.
-They must be shared within an environment where no monies are exchanged.
+They may be shared within an environment where no monies are exchanged.
 (This includes fundraisers and where donations are accepted).

 Our resources are free.
 However, you may purchase the original versions of these books (with the exception of the Michael Christopher series) at local bookstores or various online sources.